 This is also where the reference to “infinity and beyond” sits, in which we are referring to potential.
 We don’t know what we can do until we try it and often that can lead to places, skills, behaviours and conceptual understandings that we never thought we could get to.

-Not only do we value courage, but we also want people to think divergently and perhaps more deeply, outside the triangle.
-We want to cultivate an environment of creative thinkers –both children and adults – and one example where you can see this in action is in the new statements; very divergent and creative but fun also.
+Not only do we value courage, but we also want people to think divergently and perhaps more profoundly, outside the triangle.
+We want to cultivate an environment of creative thinkers –both children and adults – and one example where you can see this in action is in the new statements; wildly divergent and creative but fun also.

 O = Our outside is ‘O’ for awesome

-The “O” is about where and how we have fun – yes we really value the outdoor environment and the unlimited uses it has for teaching and learning – and we don’t only mean our centre’s outside – but also the wider community in which we have regular excursions by both foot and van.
-We have borrowed from the “O for Awesome” quote, which was mistakenly used in a TV gameshow quiz (O = orsome) because we believe our outdoors are awesome.
+The “O” is about where and how we have fun – yes, we value the outdoor environment and the unlimited use it has for teaching and learning.
+We don’t only mean our centre’s outside – but also the broader community in which we have regular excursions by both foot and van.
+We have borrowed from the “O for Awesome” quote, which was mistakenly used in a TV game show quiz (O = orsome) because we believe our outdoors are just that – awesome!

 S = Stafford Street knows how to party as it celebrates its community and cultural connections

 Our reference to the letter “s” is around our celebrations of celebrations – birthday parties, social events, and community events like Matariki, Easter, Christmas, Polyfest, St Patrick’s Day and Chinese New Year.
-We are also enriched by families of many cultures and this adds to the collective talent pool of ECOS
+Families of many cultures also enrich us, and this adds to the collective talent pool of ECOS.